 In addition to the safeguarding cases, the Physical Disability Team piloted a pre safeguarding, quality assurance reporting system called Soft Concerns.
 This system is now used by Learning Disability Partnership, Older People's Teams, Discharge Planning, and Reablement.
 Concerns noted and follow up actions are logged in the system and enable the Team / Service Managers, Contracts Team, Customer Care Managers and Safeguarding leads to have an overview of issues of concern that do not warrant a safeguarding investigation.
 The aim of this approach is to capture and deal with any concerns such as staffing issues or missed calls before they become a safeguarding concern or a complaint.
+This information is used regularly in the meetings of Contracts, Safeguarding and the Care Quality Commission (CQC).

-Buy With Confidence Scheme
+Existing Buy With Confidence Scheme